1973 World Championship for Makes

 The 1973 World Sportscar Championship season was the 21st season of FIA World Sportscar Championship motor racing.
 It featured the 1973 World Championship for Makes and the 1973 Cup for GT Cars which were contested concurrently over a ten race series.
 The World Championship for Makes, which was open to Group 5 Sports Cars and Group 4 GT Cars, was won by Matra and the Cup for GT Cars, which was open only to Group 4 GT Cars, was won by Porsche.

 Schedule

 The following races counted towards the 1973 World Championship for Makes and the 1973 Cup for GT Cars.

-† - No GT entries were received for the Österreichring event.

-The Buenos Aires 1000 km, scheduled to be held on 21 October, was canceled six weeks after the running of the Watkins Glen 6 Hours.
+† - No GT entries were received for the Österreichring event which was held only two weeks after Le Mans.
+The Buenos Aires 1000 km, scheduled to be held on 21 October, was cancelled six weeks after the running of the Watkins Glen 6 Hours.